krahets/hello-algo/en/docs/chapter_array_and_linkedlist/list.md

 # 4.3 &nbsp; List

-<u>A list</u> is an abstract data structure concept that represents an ordered collection of elements, supporting operations such as element access, modification, insertion, deletion, and traversal, without requiring users to consider capacity limitations.
-Lists can be implemented based on linked lists or arrays.
+<u>A list</u> is an abstract data structure that represents an ordered collection of elements.
+It supports operations such as element access, modification, insertion, deletion, and traversal, without requiring users to worry about capacity limits.
+Lists can be implemented using linked lists or arrays.

-- A linked list can naturally be viewed as a list, supporting element insertion, deletion, search, and modification operations, and can flexibly expand dynamically.
+- A linked list can naturally be viewed as a list: it supports insertion, deletion, search, and update, and can grow flexibly as needed.
-- An array also supports element insertion, deletion, search, and modification, but since its length is immutable, it can only be viewed as a list with length limitations.
+- An array also supports insertion, deletion, search, and update, but because its length is fixed, it can only be regarded as a list with a capacity limit.

-When implementing lists using arrays, **the immutable length property reduces the practicality of the list**.
-This is because we usually cannot determine in advance how much data we need to store, making it difficult to choose an appropriate list length.
-If the length is too small, it may fail to meet usage requirements; if the length is too large, it will waste memory space.
+When a list is implemented with an array, **its fixed length makes it less practical**.
+This is because we usually cannot determine in advance how much data we need to store, making it difficult to choose an appropriate capacity.
+If the capacity is too small, it may fail to meet our needs; if it is too large, memory space will be wasted.

 To solve this problem, we can use a <u>dynamic array</u> to implement a list.
-It inherits all the advantages of arrays and can dynamically expand during program execution.
+It inherits all the advantages of arrays while supporting dynamic resizing during program execution.

-In fact, **the lists provided in the standard libraries of many programming languages are implemented based on dynamic arrays**, such as `list` in Python, `ArrayList` in Java, `vector` in C++, and `List` in C#.
+In fact, **the list types provided by the standard libraries of many programming languages are implemented with dynamic arrays**, such as `list` in Python, `ArrayList` in Java, `vector` in C++, and `List` in C#.
 In the following discussion, we will treat "list" and "dynamic array" as equivalent concepts.

 ## 4.3.1 &nbsp; Common List Operations

 ### 1. &nbsp; Initialize a List

-We typically use two initialization methods: "without initial values" and "with initial values":
+We typically initialize a list in one of two ways: empty or with predefined values:

 === "Python"